tbensonwest/github-stars/README.md

 - Language: TypeScript
 - Stars: ⭐ 1279
 - Forks: 🔱 182
-- Subcategory: Fullstack Framework
+- Subcategory: Web Application
-- 🤖 AI Reasoning: *The README indicates this is a Next.js project, which is a full-stack web framework used for building web applications.
-The description "Find and build open-source alternatives" further supports its use as a web application.*
+- 🤖 AI Reasoning: *The repository is a Next.js project, which is a popular framework for building full-stack web applications.
+The description 'Find and build open-source alternatives' clearly indicates its purpose is a web-based platform.
+The language (TypeScript) and the mention of a development server in the README further support its classification as a Web Development project.*
 - Homepage: [https://opensource.builders](https://opensource.builders)

 ---